-This deliverable represents the first version of the Sectoral Skills Strategy and Intelligence based on the gathered information throughout the first two years of the ALBATTS project (schematically represented in Figure 1).
-Until 2023, this information will be updated in subsequent releases (second and third), following feedback received, new findings and recommendations stemming from different ALBATTS activities, such as desk research, webinars, and other stakeholder interactions.
+This deliverable represents the second version of the Sectoral Skills Strategy and Intelligence based on the gathered information throughout the first three years of the project ALBATTS (schematically represented in Figure 1).
+Until 2023, this information will be updated in subsequent third final release, following feedback received, new findings and recommendations stemming from different ALBATTS activities, such as desk research, webinars, and other stakeholder interactions.

 The document is composed of two main parts; the first is the Sectoral Skills Strategy which contains the general strategic steps/actions that need to be followed to boost the overall re-/up-skilling and skills development within the European battery sector.
-Six focal areas are identified, each of them containing a list of steps and focus points (timeframe, target groups, and ALBATTS actions are specified).
-In addition to the general strategic steps/actions, a set of practical recommendations and considerations are also provided, mapped against the battery value chain and other areas of interest within the battery value chain where specific target groups are identified.
+Six focal areas are identified, each of them containing a list of steps and focus points (timeframe, target groups, rationales, and ALBATTS actions as example actions are specified).

-The second part of the report focuses on the Sectoral Skills Intelligence and data-oriented results regarding skills needs and state-of-the-art provision.
+The second part of the report focuses on the Sectoral Skills Intelligence: in addition to the general strategic steps/actions, a set of practical recommendations and considerations is provided and mapped against the battery value chain and other areas of interest within the battery value chain where specific target groups are identified.
+Data-oriented results regarding skills needs and state-of-the-art provision are provided as well.
 Value chain steps and areas of interest are described in detail (scope, activities, processes), while providing qualitative and quantitative data on skills and job roles needed are provided.